data-integrations/wrangler/docs/directives/parse-as-csv.md

 # Parse as CSV

-The `parse-as-csv` is a directive for parsing an input record as comma-separated values.
+The PARSE-AS-CSV is a directive for parsing an input record as comma-separated values.

 ## Syntax